 The Soda Lake Marina is open Memorial Day to Labor Day, and offers paddleboat, canoe, kayak and paddle board rentals.
 Little Soda Lake has a Water Ski School, with a variety of lessons and camps.
 Lakewood’s Bear Creek Lake Park is a choice spot for water skiing school in the Denver Metro.

-It costs $7 for general and $5 for senior admission.
-Camping is $20 per night and you can make campsite reservations online.
+There is an admission fee for general and discount for senior admission.
+Camping is a nightly fee and you can make campsite reservations online.

 Archery: Range is open year round.